kcoolen19/Spring-2024-Python/README.md

-# Spring-2024-Python-Programs
+# Spring-2024-Python
-This repository contains Python programs completed during the Spring 2024 semester.
+This repository contains the list of Python programs completed during the Spring 2024 semester.